philgyford/mailman-archive-scraper/README.md

 This script doesn't store any state locally between sessions so every time it's run it will have to scrape several pages, even if nothing's changed (particularly if you want an RSS feed of n recent messages).
 There is a half second delay between each fetch of a remote page, which slows things up but will hopefully prevent hammering web servers.

-**There are caveats.** I have only tested this with a couple of Mailman archives (one private, one public) and it seems to work fine.
+**There are caveats.** This seems to work with the few Mailman archives tried.
 I'm sure that some people will find problems with different installations -- unscrapeable HTML, different URLs and filepaths, etc. Feel free to suggest fixes.

 ## Installation